Layer 2 solutions in blockchain

 • Payment Channels: Enabling rapid and low-cost microtransactions, ideal for micropayments, streaming services, and point-of-sale systems.
 The Lightning Network on Bitcoin is a prime example of a state channel implementation.

-• Gaming: Facilitating real-time interactions and in-game transactions in blockchain-based games.
+• Gaming: Facilitating real-time interactions and in-game transactions in blockcha blockchain-based games in-based games.

 • Peer-to-peer applications: Supporting efficient data exchange and value transfer between users.